 .horizontalFlow layout extends

-minimumScaledItemSize, which enables the collection view cell items’ dimensions to be scaled upwards, to fill the width of the collection view’s
+minimumScaledItemSize enables the dimensions of the collection view cell items to be scaled upwards, to fill the width of the collection view’s

-The developer may allow the layout to scale any number of cell items to fit the
+The developer can allow the layout to scale any number of cell items to fit the

-contentSize width, or, may set a pre-determined number of items which ought to fit the
+contentSize width, or can set a predetermined number of items that should fit the

 numberOfColumns property.
-This is useful, when the number of items rendered in the collection view vary on different screens, but a common size is desired.
+This is useful when the number of items rendered in the collection view varies on different screens, but a common size is desired.

 minimumLineSpacing values provided by the developer are used precisely, rather than being adjusted by the AutoLayout engine.